Book 2, Chap. 2a: Money as Part of the General Stock of Society (the Cost of Maintaining the National Capital)

 32 If they use it to buy goods from one foreign country to sell to another, it is called the carrying trade.

-- The profit they make from the carrying trade will be an addition to the net revenue of their own country.
+- The profit they make from the carrying trade will be an addition to their own country’s net revenue.

 - It is like a new fund for carrying on a new trade.